Transport in Delhi: Overview

 Public transport in the metropolis includes the Delhi Metro, the Delhi Transport Corporation (DTC) and DIMTS (Delhi Integrated Multi Modal Transit System) bus system, auto-rickshaws, cycle-rickshaws, e-rickshaws, Grameen Seva and taxis.
 With the introduction of Delhi Metro, a rail-based mass rapid transit system, rail-based transit systems have gained ground.
 Other means of transit include suburban railways, inter-state bus services and private taxis which can be rented for various purposes.
 However, buses continue to be the most popular means of transportation for intra-city travel, catering to about 60% of the total commuting requirements.

 Private vehicles account for 30% of the total demand for transport, while the rest of the demand is met largely by auto-rickshaws, taxis, rapid transit system and railways.

 Indira Gandhi International Airport (IGI) serves Delhi for both domestic and international air connections, and is situated in the south-western corner of the city.
-In 2009–2010, IGI recorded a traffic of more than 25.01 million passengers, both Domestic and International.
-Heavy air traffic has emphasised the need for a secondary airport, which is expected to be Taj International Airport near Greater Noida, alongside the Delhi-Agra highway.
+In 2024–2025, IGI recorded a traffic of 77,820,834 passengers, making it the ninth busiest airport worldwide.
+Hindon Airport is a domestic airport operated by the Airports Authority of India at Hindan Air Force Station of the Indian Air Force.
+A new airport, the Noida International Airport is being built near Greater Noida alongside the Delhi-Agra highway.

-The Delhi government planned to have 413 km of metro, 292 km of BRT, and 50 km each of monorail and light rail by 2020.